jacques-dup/karchives/docs/cosmology/planes/nox.md

 > Magma bubbles up through the crimson rocks, the smell of brimstone expunging all other senses.
 Great bulges of aberrant fauna crack open the jagged soil.
 The sky bleeds a marble glint onto the horizon, almost a a beacon of hope in the dark chaotic world, but alas.
 There are no constants in this ever shifting plane, no certainty and no points of reference.
 It is a place of lost souls, and dangerous, epically dangerous creatures, unbound by that alien concept of justice.

 The Red Moon of Aklatoria, Nox the eternal.
 A land bound only by the cosmic truth of chaos has no shape or constant form.
 Its features shift constantly, the only common aspect being the crimson colored terrain.
 Storms are a constant threat, bringing acid rains and fiery skies.
 But even more obtrusively, the plane affects one's mind and moods in a psychic onslaught.
+As if not enough, great areas of Wild Magic exist as the lines between the [Myst](../planes/myst.md) become blurred.

 Cities exist on the rugged land, mostly carved out from deep caves and fortified by divine magic.
 Many dot the land, but they are as dangerous as the wilderness around it, for the denizens consist of all manner of chaotic outsiders.